cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 You have probably already noticed the benefit of default methods.
 Since we provided a default implementation for the `getState` method in the interface, we don't have to go through each implementing class and add the method.
-However, please note that the default implementation is a general implementation and does not properly reflect the state of the `Encryptable` object.
+However, please note that the default implementation is a general implementation and does not properly reflect the state of the `Styleable` object.
 It simply allows the existing implementing classes to compile without modification.

 To summarize, there are two important benefits to default methods: